volodymyrprokopyuk/knowledge-base/programming/node.md

 ## Worker thread

-- `new Worker(module, opts)` creats an independnet dedicated thread for CPU-bound tasks executed in paralle with the main thread event loop.
-A Worker has an async bidirectional communication chanel with its parent `parentPort/worker.postMessage()/.on(message)`, per-thread own event loop, and V8 instance (small memory footprint, fast startup time, safe: no syncronization, no resource sharing).
-All communication over a channel between a parent and a worker is serialized and deserializedk
+- `new Worker(module, opts)` creates an independent, dedicated **thread for CPU-bound tasks** executed in parallel with the main thread event loop.
+A Worker has an async **bidirectional communication channel** with its parent `parentPort/worker.postMessage()/.on(message)`, per-thread **own event loop**, and a separate V8 instance (small memory footprint, fast startup time, safe: no synchronization, **no resource sharing**, no race conditions).
+All communication over a channel between a parent and a Worker is serialized and deserialized
     ```js
     import {
       Worker, isMainThread, parentPort, workerData,
       setEnvironmentData, getEnvironmentData
     } from "node:worker_threads"
-    const [node, file] = process.argv
+    const [_, file] = process.argv
     if (isMainThread) { // main thread
       // parameterize a worker before creation of a worker
       setEnvironmentData("worker.inc", 3);